Office of Economic Development

 GNTC is a unit of the Technical College System of Georgia that provides technical education to citizens throughout its nine-county service area across Northwest Georgia.
 Accredited by the Southern Association of Colleges and Schools Commission on Colleges, GNTC offers a comprehensive range of associate degrees, diplomas, and certificates.
 Furthermore, through the Office of Economic Development, GNTC offers flexibility to employers by providing customized workforce training, both for immediate and future needs.

 At the Office of Economic Development, we are here to be an unlimited resource partner to our companies and communities.
-Whether learning about our various programs of studies, apprenticeship opportunities, customized training, financial assistance, or utilizing the services of Continuing Education, the sky is the limit as to what GNTC can do to meet the needs of its customers.
+Whether learning about our various programs of study, apprenticeship opportunities, financial assistance, customized training, or professional development courses, the sky is the limit as to what GNTC can do to meet the needs of its customers.

 While our focus is to build relationships within our service area, I also encourage you to facilitate a connection with our team.
 Doing so will expose you to the many resources and opportunities GNTC has to offer.
 At the end of the day, your success is our business, and why we continuously strive to be Northwest Georgia’s premier workforce development partner.

 The Office of Economic Development serves the workforce development needs of Northwest Georgia by offering customized training solutions to employers, as well as professional continuing education courses to individuals throughout the GNTC service area.
 In addition, we are actively involved in the recruitment of new businesses and the expansion of existing businesses in partnership with various local and state partners.